There is so much to see and do in San Miguel. Add these highlights and recommendations to your list:

 Instituto Allende, Ancha de San Antonio 22: Stop in to see the wonderful mural in the center courtyard and others in the back on the left.
 There are some great galleries and a cafe restaurant.
 There are also handicrafts markets held throughout the year normally around holidays like Easter, Christmas and New Years.

 The Instituto opened in 1951 in an historic hacienda, from 1740, owned by the Canal family.
 The art school at the Instituto played a major part of the first expats, under the GI Bill after WWII, moving to San Miguel to study photography, visual arts, textiles and Spanish.
 Today they offer a bachelor’s degree in visual arts along with workshops and classes.
-There are also Spanish classes taught privately or in groups.
+There are also full immersion Spanish classes.
+I also recommend that you explore the classes offered by their Lifelong Learning Program.
+In March 2025, I went to my first class taught by Natalie Taylor on the History of Art in San Miguel.
+It was an excellent experience and I learned so much.

 Language Classes: There are many places to study Spanish from private tutors to professional schools.
-My nieces liked Centro Bilingue at Correo 46 and I have other friends who swear by Warren Hardy Spanish.
+My nieces liked Centro Bilingue at 2 La Luz and I have other friends who swear by Warren Hardy Spanish.

 Buy a coffee or an ice cream and just sit in the Jardin under one of the sculpted ficus trees and watch the people and listen to the church bells of the Parroquia.
 There are often concerts or dancing in the center gazebo and mariachis playing in the evening.